SkylineCommunications/dataminer-docs/connector-help/connector_help/Huawei iManager U2000 Element.md

 ## Notes

 A **Custom Visio file** is available.
-The Visio image displays the shelf overview. **Multiple shelves** will be displayed on different pages.Currently the following types of shelves are supported:
+The Visio image displays the shelf overview. **Multiple shelves** will be displayed on different pages.
+Currently the following types of shelves are supported:

 - **OptiX OSN 8800 T32**
 - **OptiX OSN 8800 T16**